MicrosoftDocs/mixed-reality/enthusiast-guide/headset-display.md

 ## I'm getting a "The install class is not present or is invalid" error in Device Manager

 If you see "HoloLens Sensors" with a yellow exclamation mark in Device Manager, select the device for additional details.
 If you see a message saying "The drivers for this device aren't installed.
 (Code 28)--The install class isn't present or is invalid", this is typically because your PC is running [Windows 10 N](https://support.microsoft.com/en-us/help/4039813/media-feature-pack-for-windows-10-n-october-2017).
-N editions of Windows 10 don't support Windows Mixed Reality, and you'll need to install a non-N version of Windows 10.
+N editions of Windows 10 and Windows 11 don't support Windows Mixed Reality, and you'll need to install a non-N version of Windows 10 or Windows 11.

 ## My WMR environment is jittery or stutters when I move my head and displays double vision